djolez/hydroponic_2.0/README.md

 System will consist of multiple independent modules connected to a server that is going to be responsible for collecting and monitoring the data from sensors and controlling actuators located in these modules.

-This is the outline of the system functionality and this document will be updated as the project evolves.
+This is the outline of the basic system functionality and this document will be updated as the project evolves.